MohammedTausif/Prisma-week-18/README.md

 ### 6. **Database Management**
 - Apply schema changes with migrations (`prisma migrate`).
-- Use Prisma Studio for GUI-based database exploration.

 ### 7. **Type-Safe Querying**
 - Prisma auto-generates a fully-typed client, ensuring safer and more predictable database interactions.